Stop Grading Facts: Assessing Conceptual Understanding in the MYP

 Designing Assessment Tasks at Each Level

-Here are worked examples showing how each Thinking Framework operation translates into an MYP task.
-The subject examples are drawn from different disciplines to show that the mapping is not subject-specific.
+Worked examples demonstrate how each Thinking Framework translates to an MYP task.
+Subject examples are from different areas, proving the mapping is not subject specific (Wiggins and McTighe, 2005).

 Level Operation Example Task